-In New York City, four transit advocacy groups that include TransitCenter along with Riders Alliance, the Tri-State Transportation Campaign, and Straphangers comprise the Bus Turnaround coalition.
-The coalition is an initiative to elevate buses in New York City's political dialog.
+In New York City, a coalition of four transit advocacy groups (Riders Alliance, the Tri-State Transportation Campaign, Straphangers, and TransitCenter) comprise the Bus Turnaround coalition, a city-wide initiative to elevate buses in New York City's political dialog.
 Starved for attention from local and state politicians and neglected by Metropolitan Transportation Authority (MTA) leadership, New York City's bus system has been losing ridership for more than a decade.
-Bus riders, who take more than two million trips daily in New York City, are lower-income and more likely to be people of color than subway riders.
+Bus riders taking more than two million trips daily in New York City are lower-income and more likely to be people of color than subway riders, who are in turn lower-income and more diverse than drivers.

-The Bus Turnaround coalition advocates for solutions to be implemented by both the MTA and the NYC Department of Transportation, including bus-only lanes, a new fare payment system, allowing riders to board buses through all doors, implementing "transit signal priority", and the overall agency reform needed to make buses work for the people who rely on them.
-Solving these problems requires the political will to allocate funding, street space, and staff time to bus riders, who have traditionally had a weaker voice in the city's political discourse71.
+The Bus Turnaround coalition advocates for solutions to be implemented by both the MTA and the NYC Department of Transportation, including bus-only lanes, a new fare payment system, allowing riders to board buses through all doors, implementing "transit signal priority", and overall agency reform needed to make buses work for the people who rely on them.
+Solving these problems requires the political will to allocate funding, street space, and staff time to bus riders, who have traditionally had a weaker voice in the city's political discourse.

 Since the Turnaround coalition launched in July 2016, the MTA has acknowledged the bus system's problems and committed to address them, launched a new procurement for transit-signal priority technology, and published a new performance dashboard featuring metrics called for by the coalition.
-At the City of New York, the Department of Transportation issued a "Bus Forward" plan committing to expanding the City's role in improving bus service.
-The Comptroller's office issued a report echoing the coalition's recommendations for citywide bus improvements.
-Most recently, New York City Transit issued a sweeping "Bus

-Action Plan" whose priorities largely parallel the recommendations of the Turnaround Campaign72.
+At the City of New York, the Department of Transportation issued a "Bus Forward" plan committing to expanding the City's role in improving bus service, and the Comptroller's office issued a report echoing the coalition's recommendations for citywide bus improvements.
+Most recently, New York City Transit issued a sweeping "Bus Action Plan" whose priorities largely parallel the recommendations of the Turnaround Campaign.